Lexogen-Tools/sars-cov-2_analysis/README.md

 sample_012,,,TACGCCCACGTG
 ...
 ```
+If you are familiar with the use of iDemuxCPP and know how to demultiplex your sequencing run into a single fastq file, preserving the index information in your read headers, you can instead

+* provide this single demultiplexed fastq file to the analysis script and
+* list all the samples of your run in the sample-sheet.csv file together with their complete combination of i7, i5, and i1 barcode sequences

+The analysis script will then perform demultiplexing of i7/i5 and i1 indices together and analyze all corresponding samples in one go.
+For further information on how to use iDemuxCPP and demutliplex into a single fastq file preserving the index information in read headers, please refer to the iDemuxCPP Readme (https://github.com/Lexogen-Tools/idemuxcpp).

 ### Trimming with cutadapt

 ```
 $ cutadapt --quiet -m 20 -O 20 -a "polyA=A{20}" -a "QUALITY=G{20}" -n 2 path/to/outputdir/idemuxxed/${sample}.fastq.gz | \
 > cutadapt --quiet -m 20 -O 3 --nextseq-trim=10 -a "r1adapter=AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC;min_overlap=3;max_error_rate=0.100000" - | \
 > cutadapt --quiet -m 20 -O 3 -a "r1polyA=A{18}" - | \
 > cutadapt --quiet -m 20 -O 20 -g "r1adapter=AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC;min_overlap=20" --discard-trimmed -o path/to/outputdir/analysis/${sample}/R1.fastq.gz -
 ```
 Prior to the alignment the reads are analyzed and potentially trimmed with cutadapt to increase the mappability of the sample.
 Read-outs of fragments which end up too short contain adapter sequences which do not match to the reference and would end up unmappable.
 Reads which result in a length <20 or consist entirely of adapter sequences are removed.
-The script calls cutadapt 4 times in succession, which are connected by piping the result of one call into the subsequent one.
 ### Alignment with bowtie2
 ```
 $ bowtie2 -x targets_SIRV109/sequences --mm -U path/to/outputdir/analysis/${sample}/R1.fastq.gz --quiet -S path/to/outputdir/analysis/${sample}/Aligned.out.sam
 ```
-The library preparation generates reads of 4 locations on the SARS-CoV-2 virus and on one location of a spike-in control of Lexogen's RNA-Seq spike in controls (SIRVs, https://www.lexogen.com/sirvs/).
+The library preparation generates reads at 4 locations on the SARS-CoV-2 virus genome and on one location of a spike-in control of Lexogen's RNA-Seq spike in controls (SIRVs, https://www.lexogen.com/sirvs/).
 The alignment is performed with bowtie2.
 The standard settings of bowtie already satisfy the requirements for this analysis.
 ### Counting with featureCounts
 ```
-$ featureCounts -a targets/annotation.gtf -o path/to/outputdir/analysis/${sample}/src.byfeature -t feature -g target_id -M --fraction -p -B -d 30 -C path/to/outputdir/analysis/${sample}/Aligned.out.sam
+$ featureCounts -a targets/annotation.gtf -o path/to/outputdir/analysis/${sample}/src.byfeature -t feature -g target_id -M --fraction -p -B -d 30 -s 2 -C path/to/outputdir/analysis/${sample}/Aligned.out.sam
 ```
 The alignments are counted with featureCounts using the reference file annotation.gtf.
 This file contains features for each target.
-We expect the reads to align in anti-sense direction to the reference due to the library prepration.
-The quantification with featueCounts therefore counts the reads on the reverse strand (argument -s 2).
+We expect the reads to align in anti-sense direction to the reference due to the library preparation.
+The quantification with featureCounts therefore counts the reads on the reverse strand (argument -s 2).
 ### Summarization and assessment
 The summary of the quantification is written into a count matrix which lists the counts per target in the individual samples.
 This count matrix is used to assess the presence of the virus in the samples based on the read counts.
 ## Results